isolver/ECEM13_PyET/source/content/adding_et_func.rst

 There isn't currently an Eyetracker Component in Builder (I'm sure there will be very soon!) but you can effectively create one yourself using a code component.
 Remember, these have 5 sections for `Beginning the Experiment`, `Beginning the Routine` (e.g. trial), `Each Frame` of the Routine, `End of the Routine` and `End of the Experiment`.

 The way we've set up the demos is that they check first whether you've asked for an eye tracker to be used - in `Experiment Settings` we added an entry to the experiment info dialog box called 'Eye tracker'.
-In the code below, if that is set to be a string that represents a valid yaml config file then we'll have an eyetracker installed and if not we'll revert to using the mouse as before (handy while creating the experiment inyor office!).
+In the code below, if that is set to be a string that represents a valid yaml config file then we'll have an eyetracker installed and if not we'll revert to using the mouse as before (handy while creating the experiment in your office!).

 Stroop: